 - a.
 ENCOURAGES the enactment of legislation to increase funding for research to gather national and local statistics on identification and treatment/outcomes of victims, research on impact of training on healthcare professionals' capabilities to respond appropriate to victims, for the development of programs to raise public awareness (especially in hospitals and clinics), and for programs designed to support survivors in and out of the hospital/clinic environment.
 (2015) - b.
 ENCOURAGES the enactment of legislation to require physicians, without fear of criminal or civil liability, to report known or suspected cases of trafficking in victims.
 (2015) - c.
 ENCOURAGES the enactment of legislation to increase training programs for physicians, law enforcement, emergency medical technicians, and paramedics to be able to recognize victims and take action.
-(2015) - 3.
-In regard to recovery for survivors of CSEC or HT: - a.
-SUPPORTS organizations, such as the Girls Education and Mentoring Services (based in New York City), designed specifically for victims who have experienced commercial sexual exploitation and human trafficking.
+(2015) - d.
+ENCOURAGES legislation in which victims of human trafficking can request the court vacate their criminal convictions and expunge their arrests for non-violent crimes committed as a direct result of the person having been a victim of trafficking.
+(2017) - 3.
+In regard to recovery for survivors of CSEC or HT: - SUPPORTS organizations, such as the Girls Education and Mentoring Services (based in New York City), designed specifically for victims who have experienced commercial sexual exploitation and human trafficking.
 (2015) - b.
-SUPPORTS additional research on best practices, recovery programs, and long-term benefits for survivors.
-(2015) - 4.
-In regards to attacking the root of the problem: - a.
+SUPPORTS additional research on best practices, recovery programs, and long-term benefits for survivors. - 4.
+In regards to attacking the root of the problem:

+a.
 ENCOURAGES healthcare professionals to conduct further research on ways to abolish human trafficking by combating the demand side (those who seek and obtain commercial sexual services) and participate in initiatives to diminish and eventually eradicate the demand.
 (2015)